mozilla/network-pulse-api/README.md

 because it's easy to remember and doesn't require any kind of password management beyond "the browser itself".

+## Loading fake data

+Fake model data can be loaded into your dev site with the following command:

+- `python manage.py load_fake_data`

+Two options are available:

+- `--delete`: Delete bookmarks, creators, entries, profiles, tags and users from the database,
+- `--seed`: A seed value to pass to Faker before generating data.

 ## Running the server

 As a Django server, this API server is run like any other Django server: